There’s a lot of buzz surrounding Voice Search, an emerging trend with marketers climbing walls upside down.

-On a strict SEO side of things, keep focusing on long-tail keywords, and writing with clear intent.
+Keep focusing on long-tail keywords and writing with clear intent on the strict SEO side of things.
 What do you intend for readers to learn from your content?
 What’s your message?

 Everything else follows the same traditional rules; performance, usability, etc.

-Voice search is going to get interesting.
-It’s likely to be the first year when a lot more marketing people come together to do experiments and other exciting things.
-A market with 100’s of millions of users will not be left untapped.
+The Voice search is going to get interesting.
+It’s likely the first year when many more marketing people come together to do experiments and other exciting things.
+A market with 100’s millions of users will not be left untapped.

 Keep an eye out for major developments by Google and Amazon, as both companies will want to keep pushing for ways to monetize this phenomenon, no doubt.

-And if you haven’t already, get yourself a smart speaking device and run some real experiments yourself.
+And if you haven’t already, get an intelligent speaking device and run some experiments.
 Nothing will give you better insight than tinkering with the thing directly.